myfancypants/minesweeper/README.md

 isValid(row, col, boardSize) - given the boardSize and location, this function will let you know if you are checking a valid position or not
 * return - (boolean)

+checkRemainingMines() - returns number of mines left to find on the game board
+* return - (int) number value of mines left

 solver - a naive solution has been provided to provide an example implementation of the function API.
 Please
          feel free to remove all the code and write your own solution!